6 Common Myths About Analytics Vendors

 **Myth 4: ****You can’t track users over different platforms **

 Now that the vast majority of people are accessing the Internet across multiple devices–desktops, laptops, smartphones, tablets, you name it–it’s more important than ever to make sure to maintain your product’s identity and core user experience across different platforms and devices.
 If you want to understand how users are interacting with your product across various devices and platforms,** make sure the analytics platform has a good solution in place to track unique users**, not devices.
-Accurate cross-platform or cross-device tracking effectively solves the problem of merged users_ (more on this in an upcoming blog post)._ The best way to evaluate cross-platform tracking is to simply ask the vendor.
+Accurate cross-platform or cross-device tracking effectively solves the problem of (more on this in an upcoming blog post)._ The best way to evaluate cross-platform tracking is to simply ask the vendor.
 Ask if they have a system in place to track unique users across devices or platforms.
-And ask for examples of current customers for whom segmenting across devices is critical to getting the full picture of their user behavior.
+And ask for examples of for whom segmenting across devices is critical to getting the full picture of their user behavior.
 [Tweet “For cross-platform functionality, make sure your #analytics solution can track unique users, not devices.”]

 Myth 5: No access to raw data